mixchad/AddingBitcoin/README.md

 	* Alternatively, you can convert immediately into Euros at the time of receipt by using a *payment processor*.
 This completely removes volatility risk, but at a small cost overhead similar to the cost of debit cards.

 2. Is it worth it?
-	* For most small businesses, and many large ones, we believe that over the long term, it will very much be worth it.
+	* It would not make sense if your businesses currently has cashflow problems.
-	* It would not make sense if your businesses has cashflow problems.
+	* But for most small businesses, over the long term, it is very much worth it.
-	* Our goal is to reduce the effort 'cost' to you, making it worthwhile for a larger number of businesses.
+	* Our goal is to reduce the effort 'cost' to you, in order to increase merchant adoption.

 ## Practical Steps, Tax, Accounting